Front Desk Training

 At the program’s conclusion, participants should be able to:

-- Describe the components of a professional image.
+- Describe the components of a professional image at the front desk.

 - Manage telephone communication with clarity, accuracy, and courtesy.